-Nebraska Housing Resource has started a new development with single family lots now available for purchase by builders.
+Nebraska Housing Resource latest new development with single family lots available for purchase by builders is underway.
 A number of years ago, NHR invested in 15 acres in Hub Hall Heights in northwest Lincoln which had a preliminary plat for 62 lots.
 The land purchase and development east of NW 48th and north of Holdrege Street is being done without any public financing.
-The first phase, Hub Hall Heights 11th Addition was platted with 26 lots of differing size and type and at various prices have all been sold.
-In 2017, development of the 36 remaining lots was underway for the Hub Hall Heights 12th Addition and all of those lots are reserved or sold with many homes under construction.
+The first phase, Hub Hall Heights 11th Addition is completed with 26 lots of differing size and type and at various prices have all been sold.
+In 2017, development of the 36 remaining lots began for the Hub Hall Heights 12th Addition and all of those lots are reserved or sold with many homes under construction.
 Several builders have homes under construction or yet to build that are or will be for sale.
 NHR’s Homeownership Opportunity Program is available in the Hub Hall Heights 11th and 12th Additions and builders are encouraged to seek qualified first-time homebuyers for their homes.

 HUB HALL HEIGHTS 11th & 12th ADDITIONS